TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 disas - Enable processor disassembly to console

-DEBUG - Enable extra debug information when using Micron DDR3 models

 Design specifics
 ----------------

-* Synthesis should be done using Vivado 2013.02 or newer

 * The DDR3 controller is implemented with Xilinx MIG Series7 2.0 and
   runs of the 200 MHz clock.
 The DDR3 memory runs at 400 MHz